New Jersey Governor Christie ducks media after vaccination comments

 His comments came a few hours after President Barack Obama said parents should have their children vaccinated, saying the science was "pretty indisputable."

-Christie cancelled two question-and-answer sessions and a press statement he was due to make after meeting UK finance minister George Osborne.
+Christie canceled two question-and-answer sessions and a press statement he was due to make after meeting UK finance minister George Osborne.

-"We just decided we're not going to have availability today," said Maria Comella, Christie's head of communications, after the last scheduled appearance was cancelled.
+"We just decided we're not going to have availability today," said Maria Comella, Christie's head of communications, after the last scheduled appearance was canceled.

 The 52-year-old governor, known for his occasionally combative relations with the media, formed a political action committee in January, a prelude to a possible bid for the presidency in 2016.